case-contract-testing/contract-case/README.md

 - [ ] Errors that don't have associated matchers
 - [ ] Error collapsers, so if the same spot produces the same errors for different reasons it will only be reported once.
 - [ ] "Is this interaction the same as that"?
+- [ ] Do state handlers in order they're defined instead of all at once
 - [ ] Broker CLI / integration?
 - [ ] Release plan that includes version number - can we just import this like we did in pact?
 It would be nice if it was accurate.
 - [ ] Fix global import issue - probably post process the dist directory.
 Or rewrite all the imports :/